cdurbin909/cdurbin909/README.md

 # My name is Chase Durbin
 ---
 ### Who am I?
-My name is Chase Durbin, I am a junior computer science student at Northwest Missouri State University
+My name is Chase Durbin, I graduated from Northwest Missouri State University with a Bachelors in Computer Science.

 ---

 ### What is my experience?
 I have been programming since my freshman year of high school(at Millard West High School, in Omaha, NE), and have taken every computer science class I can since then.

-I am looking forward to an Internship with Fiserv this summer(2024) where I will be doing backend server work with Cobol and Java.
+I worked as an Intern at Fiserv creating a full stack web app in the summer of 2024, and was offered a full time position when the internship was complete.

+I have been working as a software developer on the CardTrack team at Fiserv since May 2025.

 ---